GuillermoCarbajal/SBDD/README.md

 ## Trained models

-Models can be anonymously downloaded from [here](https://drive.google.com/file/d/1Dg7UnSz2ZQmJ4jy0hucQ9od7ldsibwDN/view?usp=sharing)
+[SRN](https://github.com/jiangsutx/SRN-Deblur) and [DeepDeblur](https://github.com/SeungjunNah/DeepDeblur-PyTorch) models trained with SBDD can be anonymously downloaded from [here](https://drive.google.com/file/d/1Dg7UnSz2ZQmJ4jy0hucQ9od7ldsibwDN/view?usp=sharing)

+## SBDD Dataset

+The dataset used for train models can be downloaded from [here](https://www.dropbox.com/sh/8befj2azfz9w5rs/AAC_R9IB4Z3MCeFFg2OaPIAfa?dl=0)

 ## Dataset Generation

+To generate a dataset with the proposed methodology you can follow the following steps:

 ### 1. Conda environment and requirements